Raymond Leo Burke: Abortion and embryonic stem-cell research

-Burke said that Donald Trump's victory in the 2016 United States presidential election was a win for anti-abortion causes.
+In 2017, Burke said that Donald Trump's victory in the 2016 United States presidential election was a win for anti-abortion causes.

 In an August 2019 interview, Burke criticized people who consider themselves members of the church but disagree with its teaching on certain issues.
 "I've had non-Catholic leaders of government in this nation tell me that they were certain that the Catholic teaching on abortion and so-called same-sex marriage have changed because so many Catholics on Capitol Hill are regularly supporting this kind of legislation.
 And that's a scandal," he said.
 Singling out Joe Biden, he told such people not to attempt to receive Holy Communion.
 "It's not a punishment.
-It's actually a favor to these people to tell them don't approach, Burke said, "because if they approach, they commit sacrilege."
+It's actually a favor to these people to tell them don't approach, because if they approach, they commit sacrilege."
 Burke denounced Kamala Harris for her criticisms of Judge Brian Buescher and his affiliation with the Knights of Columbus, saying that people "need to look at that kind of statement for what it is and say this isn't a person who I want to be the leader of my nation."